5GZORRO/issm/api/README.md

 ```
     status - 200
-    transaction_uuid - the transaction uuid of this business flow instance
+    transaction_uuid - the transaction uuid of this business flow instance (uuid)
 ```

 Invocation example: